jhthorsen/getopt-app/README.md

-The first element in each array-ref "subname" will be matched against the first argument passed to the script, and when matched the "sub-command-script" will be sourced and run inside the same Perl process.
+The first element in each array-ref "subname" will be matched against the first argument passed to the script, and when matched the "sub-command-script" will be sourced and run inside the same perl process.
 The sub command script must also use [Getopt::App](https://metacpan.org/pod/Getopt%3A%3AApp) for this to work properly.

 See [https://github.com/jhthorsen/getopt-app/tree/main/example](https://github.com/jhthorsen/getopt-app/tree/main/example) for a working